ubipo/pfiers.net/content/projects/osmfocus.md

 [F-Droid](http://fdroid.org/en/packages/net.pfiers.osmfocus).

-![Screenshot of OSMfocus, showing how OpenStreetMap data for lakes and buildings is revealed on a map](c:projects/osmfocus-screenshot.webp "Boxes showing the 'tags' (underlying data) for OpenStreetMap elements")
+![Screenshot of OSMfocus, showing how OpenStreetMap data for lakes and buildings is revealed on a map](osmfocus-screenshot.webp "Boxes showing the 'tags' (underlying data) for OpenStreetMap elements")